Monarchies in Asia: Constituent monarchies

-United Arab Emirates
+United Arab Emirates (UAE)

-The United Arab Emirates consists of seven emirates that are all ruled by absolute monarchs.
-The President of the United Arab Emirates is an office held by the Ruler of Abu Dhabi and the office of Prime Minister is held by the Ruler of Dubai.
-The seven Emirates of the UAE are:
+The United Arab Emirates is a federal presidential semi-constitutional monarchy consisting of 7 emirates, each ruled by absolute monarchs.
+The President, Vice President and Prime Minister are elected by the Federal Supreme Council, which consists of the rulers of the seven emirates.
+However, in practice, the office of President is traditionally held by the Ruler of Abu Dhabi, while the offices of Vice President and Prime Minister are held by the Ruler of Dubai.
+The seven emirates of the UAE are: